aregsar/aregsarblog/about.md

 # About Me

-Hi, My name is Areg and I help development teams rapidly build and deploy reliable and maintainable web applications.
+Hi, my name is Areg and I help development teams rapidly build and deploy reliable and maintainable web applications.

 In the past I have developed mission critical software for organizations as diverse as America Online, Autobytel and Disney.